Marvelous Montepulciano in Tuscany

 Buses are another option, and you can travel from many of the major cities in Tuscany.

-It’s about a 2-hour drive from either airport if you rent a car, and being the larger of the two, you’ll find there are more airlines available for flights to Rome compared to Pisa.
+Since Rome is the larger of the two, there are more airlines available for flights to Rome compared to Pisa.